 We are a rapidly growing, value-priced retailer of urban fashion apparel and accessories for the entire family.
 Our merchandise offerings are designed to appeal to the preferences of fashion conscious consumers, particularly African-Americans.
-Originally our stores were located in the Southeast, and in recent years we expanded into the Mid-Atlantic and Midwest regions and the states of Texas and California.
-We operate 403 stores in both urban and rural markets in 24 states.
+We operate 461 stores in both urban and rural markets in 27 states.

 We are pursuing an aggressive store growth strategy and believe that the addition of new stores will be the primary source of future growth.
-In fiscal 2009 we opened 49 new stores, entering the California and western Michigan markets for the first time.
-We expect to open approximately 55 new stores in fiscal 2010.
-Approximately 90% of the new stores we intend to open in fiscal 2010 will be located in states that we currently serve.
+In fiscal 2010 we opened 60 new stores, entering the Las Vegas, Nevada; Pittsburgh, Pennsylvania; and upstate New York markets for the first time.
+We expect to open approximately 65 to 70 new stores in fiscal 2011.
+More than 90% of the new stores we intend to open in fiscal 2011 will be located in states that we currently serve.
+All new stores are expected to have a new design that was developed and tested in 2010 with the assistance of a retail design consulting firm.
+The design features a new color palette and logo, a new layout, new fixturing, dressing room, graphics and lighting, a redesigned checkout area and an expanded footwear department.
+The new design requires capital expenditures that are approximately \$50,000 per store in excess of amounts spent on new stores in recent years.

 We measure performance using key operating statistics.
 One of the main performance measures we use is comparable store sales growth.
 We define a comparable store as a store that has been opened for an entire fiscal year.
 Therefore, a store will not be considered a comparable store until its 13th month of operation at the earliest or until its 24th month at the latest.
-As an example, stores opened in fiscal 2008 and fiscal 2009 were not considered comparable stores in fiscal 2009.
+As an example, stores opened in fiscal 2009 and fiscal 2010 were not considered comparable stores in fiscal 2010.
 Relocated and expanded stores are included in the comparable store sales results.
 We also use other operating statistics, most notably average sales per store, to measure our performance.
 As we typically occupy existing space in established shopping centers rather than sites built specifically for our stores, store square footage (and therefore sales per square foot) varies by store.
 We focus on overall store sales volume as the critical driver of profitability.
 The average sales per store has increased over the years, as we have increased comparable store sales and opened new stores that are generally larger than our historical store base.
-Average sales per store have increased from \$0.8 million in fiscal 2009 to \$1.5 million in fiscal 2009.
+Average sales per store have increased from \$0.8 million in fiscal 2000 to \$1.4 million in fiscal 2010.
 In addition to sales, we measure gross profit as a percentage of sales and store operating expenses, with a particular focus on labor, as a percentage of sales.
 These results translate into store level contribution, which we use to evaluate overall performance of each individual store.
 Finally, we monitor corporate expenses against budgeted amounts.
 All of the statistics discussed above are critical components of earnings before interest, taxes, depreciation and amortization ("EBITDA") which is considered our most important operating statistic.
+Provided below is a reconciliation of EBITDA to net income for fiscal years ended January 29, 2011, January 30, 2010 and January 31, 2009: